enricojr/tbInvestigatorAnalysis/README.md

-telescope/ -> contains the scripts used to run the alignment and the tracking with Proteus DUT/ -> contains the scripts used to read the binary DUT files, fit the waveforms and visualize the results sync/ -> contains the scripts used to synchronize the DUT data with the telescope data
+telescope/ -> contains the scripts used to run the alignment and the tracking with Proteus DUT/ -> contains the scripts used to read the binary DUT files, fit the waveforms and visualize the results sync/ -> contains the scripts used to synchronize the DUT data with the telescope data efficiency/ -> contains the scripts used to calculated efficiency, charge distributions, cluster sizes, and so on

-The extra external output/ and cfg/ folders must be created by the user
+The extra external output/ and cfg/ (plus, eventually, raw/) folders must be created by the user

 ####### 2 - RECONSTRUCTION OF TELESCOPE DATA